Indianmeal moth: Status

-Indian-meal moth larvae can infest a wide range of dry foodstuffs of vegetable origin, such as cereal, bread, pasta, rice, couscous, flour, spices, dried fruits, and nuts.
+Indianmeal moth larvae can infest a wide range of dry foodstuffs of vegetable origin, such as cereal, bread, pasta, rice, couscous, flour, spices, dried fruits, and nuts.
 More unusual recorded foods include crushed red pepper, chocolate and cocoa beans, coffee substitute, cookies, dried mangelwurzel, and even the toxic seeds of jimsonweed (Datura stramonium).
 They have also been known to infest commercial pet food, such as cracked corn used for bird feed.
 They often leave webbing in the food they infest.

 Control

 Hidden inside a single cotton T-shirt, pantry moths can pupate to adult form.

 After larvae or moths have been found, it is important to throw out all food sources not in very tightly sealed containers.
 Moth larvae can chew through plastic bags and thin cardboard, so even unopened packages may become infested.
 They are also notoriously difficult to get rid of, and can crawl on ceilings and spin cocoons in rooms other than where they hatched.
 Last instar larvae are able to travel significant distances before they pupate.
 When seeking the source of an infestation, the search thus cannot be limited to the immediate area where pupae are discovered.
 Pantry moths can use clothing (remaining hidden) to reproduce and pupate, so it is important to inspect any source of clothing material.

 None of the stages of the organism (eggs, larvae, adults) are temperature tolerant and can be killed by a week of freezing or by brief heating in a microwave or conventional oven when such treatment is practical.
 Scrubbing infested areas with a mixture of soap and water or vinegar is also effective.

 Nontoxic traps are available to monitor outbreaks.
 One type of trap is a triangular box with a pheromone lure and sticky walls inside.
 These traps are known as pheromone traps.
 Male moths are attracted by the female pheromone (the lure) and stick against the sticky walls inside the box.

 The efficiency of traps is doubtful as they only capture males, and usually only a fraction of them, while adult females, eggs and larvae are unaffected, enabling a possible reinfestation.
 It is most effective to treat the infestation by eliminating the source and any affected food items, interrupting their mating processes, and repelling them from the areas where dried food and grains are kept.
 It is recommended to first eliminate the source of infestation followed by larvae, eggs, and eventually moths.

 The caterpillars are parasitized by Habrobracon hebetor, a braconid wasp which is a potential biological control agent.

-Additionally, blue to violet light can be very effective in drawing moths out, which suggests that the deployment of violet light could become another pest control tactic for these moths.
+Additionally, blue to violet light can be very effective in drawing moths out, which suggests that the deployment of violet light could become another pest-control tactic for these moths.